psarando/shire-reckoning/Middle-earth-simulation.md

    and New Reckoning Yavannië 30 (or Cormarë in leap-years) to always correspond to Shire Halimath 22.
    Since IV 1 corresponds to S.R.
-3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and "Millennial Leap-years" would also come 20 years early in the New Reckoning, but continue to come 600 years early (or 400 years late) in Shire-reckoning years (e.g. S.R.
+3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and [Millennial Leap-years](#millennial-leap-years) would also come 20 years early in the New Reckoning, but continue to come 600 years early
+   (or 400 years late) in Shire-reckoning years (e.g. S.R.
 2400, 3400, 4400, etc.)